Evgeshast/RickAndMorty/README.md

-# C# Test Runner with Allure Reporting
+# Rick And Morty Test Project

 This project includes a setup for automated testing with Allure reporting using .NET and GitHub Actions.